Justice League (film): Plot

-Thousands of years ago, Steppenwolf and his legions of Parademons attempted to take over the Earth using the combined energies of the three Mother Boxes.
-The attempt was foiled by a unified alliance including the Olympian Gods, Amazons, Atlanteans, humanity, and extraterrestrial beings.
-After Steppenwolf's army was repelled, the Mother Boxes were separated and hidden in different locations.
-In the present, humanity is still in mourning two years after the death of Superman, which triggered the Mother Boxes' reactivation and Steppenwolf's return to Earth.
-Steppenwolf aims to gather the boxes to form "The Unity", which will destroy Earth's ecology and terraform it in the image of Steppenwolf's homeworld.
+Steppenwolf and his legions of Parademons attempt to take over the Earth using the combined energies of the three Mother Boxes.
+The attempt is foiled by a unified alliance including the Olympian Gods, Amazons, Atlanteans, humanity, and extraterrestrial beings.
+The Mother Boxes are separated and hidden in different locations.
+Thousands of years later, Superman's death following the battle with Doomsday reactivates the Boxes, attracting Steppenwolf again to Earth.
+He aims to gather the Boxes to form "The Unity", which would instantly devastate Earth and terraform it into a copy of his homeworld.

 Steppenwolf retrieves one Mother Box from Themyscira, prompting Queen Hippolyta to warn her daughter Diana.
 Diana joins Bruce Wayne in an attempt to unite other metahumans to their cause: Wayne goes after Arthur Curry and Barry Allen, while Diana locates Victor Stone.
-Wayne fails to persuade Curry but finds Allen enthusiastic.
-Although Diana fails to persuade Stone, he agrees to help them locate the threat.
-Stone joins after his father Silas and several other S.T.A.R.
+Bruce fails to persuade Arthur but finds Barry enthusiastic.
+Victor joins after his father Silas and other S.T.A.R.
 Labs employees are kidnapped by Steppenwolf, who is seeking the Mother Box protected by humanity.

-Steppenwolf attacks an Atlantean outpost to retrieve the next Mother Box, forcing Curry into action.
-Stone retrieves the last Mother Box for the group, revealing that his father used the Mother Box to rebuild Stone's body after an accident almost cost him his life.
-Wayne decides to use the Mother Box to resurrect Superman, not only to help them fight off Steppenwolf's invasion but also to restore hope to humanity.
+Steppenwolf attacks an Atlantean outpost to retrieve the next Mother Box, forcing Arthur into action.
+Victor retrieves the last Mother Box for the group, revealing that his father used it to rebuild Victor's body after an accident almost killed him.
+Knowing this information, Bruce decides to use the Mother Box to resurrect Superman, not only to help them fight off Steppenwolf's invasion but also to restore hope to humanity.